-Main fields of Application
+Main Fields of Application

 The following section shows information extracted from the scientific literature on carbon dioxide angiography.
+See References below.

 As is increasingly demonstrated, the use of CO2 as a Contrast Agent can bring considerable advantages in many types of intervention in the field of Interventional Cardiology, Interventional Radiology, Interventional Angiology and Vascular Surgery.

 Because of its Gas Properties, Carbon Dioxide infact can be injected into each lumen structure (arterial, venous, biliary tract, abscesses, fistulas) below the diaphragm.
+It is especially indicated for patient with renal failer, diabetes, intolerance to iodinated constrad media, creatinine higher than 1.8 mg/dl

 - Eliminate CIN risk